adminless-software/AVM/index.md

 If you would like to help, or would like to contribute and donate, contact thenstop#0379 on discord!

 **FAQ (Frequently Asked Questions)**

+How can you make websites and apps?

+I use IExpress.exe and Windows batch files to do all of my apps!
+Also I use GitHub to create websites and more.

+**How can you develop so fast?**

+I know Windows and Linux commands to the point where they are embedded inside my brain!
+I have used Windows and Linux a LONG time.

 **Is this real?**